-Our estimates for the addressable patient population and our estimates for the prices we can charge for our drug or biologic candidates may differ significantly from the actual market addressable by our drug or biologic candidates.
-For instance, our Phase II combination study of MT-3724 with GEMOX is focused on non-Hodgkin's lymphoma.
-The estimated incidence of non-Hodgkin's lymphoma in the United States for 2020 is 77,240 new cases and approximately 19,940 deaths are estimated to be attributable to non-Hodgkin's B-cell lymphomas in 2020, only a subset of which may benefit from treatment with MT-3724.
-Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our drug or biologic candidates, are based on our beliefs and estimates.
+Our estimates for the addressable patient population and our estimates for the prices we can charge for our drug or biologic candidates may differ significantly from the actual market addressable by our drug or biologic candidates and are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including the scientific literature, patient foundations or market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
-The number of patients may turn out to be lower than expected.
-Additionally, while we believe that the data in our Phase II clinical trials for MT-3724 will be supportive of application to other indications, there can be no assurance that our clinical trials will successfully addressable patient population for each of our drug or biologic candidates may be limited or may not be amenable to treatment with our drug or biologic candidates, and new patients may become increasingly difficult to identify or gain access to, which would adversely affect our business, financial condition, results of operations and prospects.
+The number of patients may turn out to be lower than expected Additionally, the potentially addressable patient population for each of our drug or biologic candidates may be limited or may not be amenable to treatment with our drug or biologic candidates, and new patients may become increasingly difficult to identify or gain access to, which would adversely affect our business, financial condition, results of operations and prospects.